 'If you ever bring him back here, he'll be in trouble anyway,' Dad shouted from somewhere off screen.
-I should have realised that, despite being shooed from the room, he'd be listening.
+I should have realised that, despite being shooed from the room, he'd be hovering in the doorway, listening.
 Mum shushed him, motioned him away, and shook her head.

 'I think I'm still in love with him,' I said quietly.

 'Ah,' Mum said.
 She stared thoughtfully at me, and I watched as she gathered her thoughts.
 It was several seconds before she continued.